News

 http://vimeo.com/20633503

 Homage to the poet Mary Oliver: many of the recent titles for Sally Stokes' paintings use phrases from Mary Oliver's poems.
 This has arisen not only from a love of Mary Oliver's poetry, but from a spiritual connection to nature that forms a bridge between Sally Stokes' paintings and Mary Oliver's poetry.
 Titles have also been gleaned from great Australian poets Robert Adamson and Sarah Holland-Batt.
+More recently, some titles are extracts from Norman Stokes' poems.
+Norm was Sally's father and the first person to publish a book of Haiku poetry in Australia (1977).

 CRACKER: Colours of Australia: Rochfort Gallery 12 December - 10 February 2019